 Bigger isn’t always better, but we’re happy to say it’s true for the new Lucile Packard Children’s Hospital Stanford.
 Now one of the nation’s most technologically advanced, sustainable hospitals will help even more children and their families.
 Our expansion adds 521,000 square feet of space to the existing hospital—providing a remarkable modernization in our ability to care and cure.

 We’re adding 149 new patient beds, 3.5 acres of open space and gardens, the very latest in medical technology, new surgical, diagnostic and treatment rooms and a host of family-friendly amenities.
-Award-winning firm, Perkins+Will, in association with Hammel, Green and Abrahamson Architects designed the hospital to provide the flexibility to change as technology evolves while also offering more privacy and space for families.
+Perkins+Will, in association with Hammel, Green and Abrahamson Architects, Inc. (Executive Architects and Medical Planners) designed the hospital to provide the flexibility to change as technology evolves while also offering more privacy and space for families.

 Key features include:

 - Bringing nature to the forefront with 3.5 acres of healing gardens and outdoor play spaces, patios and overlooks, and large windows in each patient room for natural light.